-In patients with hepatic impairment, treatment should be initiated at reduced dosage (see WARNINGS AND PRECAUTIONS, see DOSAGE AND ADMINISTRATION).
+In patients with hepatic impairment, treatment should be initiated at reduced dosage (see 7 WARNINGS AND PRECAUTIONS, Hepatic/Biliary/Pancreatic; 4.2 Recommended Dose and Dosage Adjustment, Dosage Adjustment, Hepatic Impairment).

-Effect of Smoking

-In a single dose study, there were no significant differences in the pharmacokinetics of bupropion or its major metabolites in smokers compared with non-smokers.
+• Effect of Smoking: In a single dose study, there were no significant differences in the pharmacokinetics of bupropion or its major metabolites in smokers compared with non-smokers.